anexbensi/Instagram-login-clone/README.md

 # Instagram-login-clone
  This is a clone of basic Instagram login  page.
-Technologies used : HTML5, CSS3, JS ES2015
+Technologies used : HTML5, CSS3

 just clone the repo or download the zip file.